-These items on Schedule VK-1 correspond to related items with the same line numbers on the pass-through entity's return, Form 502 (Lines 1-11) and to certain lines of Sections A, B and C of Form 502ADJ.
-In general, Form 502 and Form 502ADJ show the pass-through entity's total amount for the item, while each Schedule VK-1 shows one owner's share of the item.
+These items on Schedule VK-1 correspond to related items with the same line numbers on Lines 1-11 of Form 502 and to certain lines of Sections A, B and C of Form 502ADJ.
+In general, Form 502 and Form 502ADJ show the PTE's total amount for the item, while each Schedule VK-1 shows one owner's share of the item.
 The owner's share of an item is usually determined by the owner's participation percentage (see above), but some partnership agreements may provide for special allocations.
-The entries on each line of the Schedules VK-1 for all owners of the pass-through entity should equal, in the aggregate, the corresponding entry on Form 502 and Form 502ADJ, except for Line 7.

-Line 7.
-The entry on Line 7 will be the same for all owners of the entity and the same as Line 7 of Form 502 (the passthrough entity's Virginia apportionment percentage).
+The entries on each line of the Schedules VK-1 for all owners of the PTE should equal the corresponding entry on Form 502 and Form 502ADJ, except for Line 7.
+The entry on Line 7 will be the same for all owners of the entity and the same as Line 7 of Form 502 (the PTE's Virginia apportionment percentage).

-Additions, subtractions and credits should be allocated among owners in proportion to each owner's percentage of ownership or participation in the pass-through entity or as provided in the partnership agreement or other entity document.
+Additions, subtractions and credits should be allocated among owners in proportion to each owner's percentage of ownership or participation in the PTE, or as provided in the partnership agreement or other entity document.
 However, each owner may only claim the additions, subtractions or credits allowed on the owner's Virginia income tax return.
-That is, an individual owner may only claim additions, subtractions or credits applicable to individual income tax, while a corporate owner may claim only those additions, subtractions or credits applicable to the Virginia corporate income tax.
+Therefore, an individual owner may only claim additions, subtractions or credits applicable to individual income tax, while a corporate owner may claim only those additions, subtractions or credits applicable to the Virginia corporate income tax.

-The Virginia Public School Construction Grants Program and Fund (code 43) and the Tobacco Quota Buyout Program (code 48) deductions must be claimed as deductions on the shareholder's individual income tax return.
-The deduction for an S-Corporation subject to Bank Franchise Tax is reported as an "other" addition or subtraction on Schedule VK-1 and as a positive or negative deduction on the shareholder's individual income tax return.
-For the Schedule VK-1 Consolidated, report Lines 1-11 and totals from Lines 13, 18 and 43.
+The Virginia Public School Construction Grants Program and Fund (Code 43) and the Tobacco Quota Buyout Program (Code 48) deductions must be claimed as deductions on the shareholder's individual income tax return.
+The deduction for an S-corporation subject to Bank Franchise Tax is reported as an "other" addition or subtraction on Schedule VK-1 and as a positive or negative deduction on the owner's individual income tax return.
+For the Schedule VK-1 Consolidated, report Lines 1-11 and totals from Lines 13, 18 and 44.

-INSTRUCTIONS FOR SCHEDULE 502A - ALLOCATION AND APPORTIONMENT OF INCOME FOR PASS-THROUGH ENTITIES
+INSTRUCTIONS FOR SCHEDULE 502A-ALLOCATION AND APPORTIONMENT OF INCOME FOR PASS-THROUGH ENTITIES